 Results of the BSBP Program Application review process will be issued as Full Acceptance, Conditional Acceptance (pending submission of final official transcripts showing that all prerequisite coursework has been completed), Waitlist, or Denial.
-Results will be reported to Admissions & Records and applicants will be informed via email of their admissions status no later than April 21st.
+Applicants will be informed via email of their admissions status no later than April 21st.